tsackton/taelgar/People/Historical Figures/Sembaran Royalty/Elaine I.md

 Elaine spent much of the 1570s in Tyrwingha, and married the King of Tyrwingha, [[Cynan]], thus reuniting the crowns that had been sundered on [[Derik III|Derik III's]] death at the end of the Great War.

 Her three children were: [[Arryn I]], [[Blanche II]], and [[Derik of Lils|Derik]].

+%% No specific canonical details exist except in the various Sembaran documents scattered about Worldbuilding. %%